 |Amarillo National Bank|

 In addition to that, a street sweeper machine came along late that Sunday afternoon blowing a wall of dust toward us.
 We hurriedly walked in an alley over to a different street so we wouldn't be covered in all that dirt.
-I started sneezing violently and we at least 1/2 block away from it.
+I started sneezing violently and we were at least 1/2 block away from it.

 |Cute use of painted bicycle rims|